Skip to content Skip to footer

 Time Commitment: Schedule depends on liturgy(ies) served.
 Typically a minimum of once per month.
 An annual formation/training is also required.

-Eucharistic Ministers are commissioned by the Bishop to serve the People of God with Holy Communion.
+Eucharistic Ministers serve the people of God with Holy Communion.
 At.
 St. Francis this ministry consists of multiple ministers serving both species (consecrated Bread and Wine) as needed at each liturgy.
-In addition, EMs are also commissioned to bring the Holy Eucharist to those who cannot attend Sunday liturgies at St. Francis: the homebound, hospitalized and residents of retirement communities and nursing homes.
+In addition, EMs also bring the Holy Eucharist to those who cannot attend Sunday liturgies at St. Francis: the homebound, hospitalized and residents of retirement communities and nursing homes.

-Requirements: Baptized and Confirmed Catholic in good standing, formed in eucharistic theology, trained in procedures at St. Francis, and commissioned by the Bishop.
+Requirements: Formed in eucharistic theology, trained in procedures at St. Francis, and must be 16 years old.

 Time Commitment: Schedule depends on liturgy(ies) served.
 Typically once to twice per month.
 An annual formation/training is also required.